2023-2024

 Sense of a Mess

-Next, working with the team, I audited dozens of live screens, tagging UI components to create a clear inventory of patterns across the product.
+Next, the team divided the platform into key workflows, and I audited dozens of live screens, tagging UI components to create a clear inventory of patterns and inconsistencies across the product.

 Using Brad Frost’s atomic design principles, we audited live screens by tagging UI elements, creating a component inventory, identifying gaps needed to build a scalable system.